wenbo5565/AppliedProject_GrantingLoan/README.md

 ### Data

 The data is from a private bank.
 It contains all applications submitted to the bank.
 The label information includes whether the bank granted it and finally, whether the borrowers managed to repay it.
-The feature information
+The features include both information regarding the loan and the applicant such as loan purpose, age, annual salary and etc.

 ### Rule